 Similarly, while I’ve had decent luck selling computer parts on eBay, you can probably do better selling them on PC building forums like /r/hardwareswap or Hard Forum.
 You have a pretty large audience of people who know what they’re looking for, and since you’re selling directly to the buyer, there are no fees.
 Just make sure, like Craigslist, that you know how to spot and avoid scams.

 You may also find luck with other Craigslist-like classified communities.
 Facebook, for example, has become a popular place in many cities for buying and selling—see if there are any community swap groups in your area.
-OfferUp is also starting to become popular, and apart from being a bit more mobile-focused, is very similar to Craigslist in practice.
+OfferUp is also starting to become popular, and apart from being a bit more mobile-focused, is very similar to Craigslist in practice (though there aren’t as many users, i can be good to cast a wide net and list your items on both).

 Don’t be afraid to try a few different places, either.
 Craigslist doesn’t charge you any fees to list, so if you find you aren’t having any luck, you have nothing to lose by taking down your listing and trying it on eBay or Amazon instead.
 Just make sure to factor in fees whenever you list online—and adjust your asking price accordingly.